OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 #### Black-box Testing

-Improper TLS implementation may be found using static analysis tool called MalloDroid [3].
+Improper certificate verification may be found using static or dynamic analysis.

+* Static analysis approach is to decompile an application and simply look in a code for TrustManager and HostnameVerifier usage.
+You can find insecure usage examples in a "White-box Testing" section above.
+Such checks of improper certificate verification, may be done automatically, using a tool called MalloDroid [4].
 It simply decompiles an application and warns you if it finds something suspicious.
-You can check your application using a following command:
+To run it, simply type this command:

 ```
 ./mallodroid.py -f ExampleApp.apk -d ./outputDir